nighthawkcoders/teacher_portfolio/_posts/2023-11-14-CSP-binary_logic_retro.md

 ---

 ## Key Indicator Grading and Retrospective
-This review includes both written and verbal instructions that were provided during **Sprint 4**.
+This review includes requirements from both written and verbal instructions that were provided during **Sprint 4**.
 The term "retrospective" in agile development is an opportunity to make things better.

 An agile retrospective is an opportunity for agile development teams to reflect on past work together and **identify ways to improve**.
 Agile teams hold retrospective meetings after a time-boxed period of work is complete (typically a sprint lasting two to four weeks).
 During the retrospective, the team discusses what went well, what did not go as planned, and how to make the next work period better.